sisaha9/smartboard/README.md

 6. Run `./run.sh` (Note that you still need to be connected to internet for the gTTS library to operate)

-7. It takes around 30 seconds to initialize but once it does the letter tracking works and you will be able to use the Smartboard as intended
+7. It takes around 10-30 seconds to initialize (depending on hardware) but once it does the letter tracking works and you will be able to use the Smartboard as intended

 ## References